NearNodeFlash/nnf-deploy/Readme.md

 Build using: `go build`

-Prior to running, ensure correct NNF systems are loaded in [./config/systems.yaml](./config/systems.yaml) and correct Artifactory repositories are defined in [./config/artifactory.yaml](./config/artifactory.yaml)
+Prior to running, ensure correct NNF systems are loaded in [./config/systems.yaml](./config/systems.yaml) and correct ghcr repositories are defined in [./config/repositories.yaml](./config/repositories.yaml)

 ### Options